-Jaguars RB Etienne likely out for season with foot injury
+Jaguars RB Etienne out for season with left foot injury

 Etienne is the Atlantic Coast Conference’s career leading rusher, tallying 4,952 yards in four seasons.
 He also set league records for rushing touchdowns (70), total touchdowns (78) and total points scored (468).
 He scored at least one touchdown in 46 of 55 career games.

-Etienne has been part of a three-back attack for Jacksonville, sharing carries with starter James Robinson and backup Carlos Hyde.
+Etienne had been part of a three-back attack for Jacksonville, sharing carries with starter James Robinson and backup Carlos Hyde.
 But Etienne has more speed and elusiveness than either one and was expected to play a major role in coach Urban Meyer’s offense.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL